Market Trends

 Solar Power:

-Highlight - Growing Rapidly, Skills of Techs and Staff in Demand
+Growing Rapidly, Skills of Techs and Staff in Demand

 - Rapidly decreasing costs of photovoltaic panels